Fellsmarch/harrisons-python/README.md

 5. If it does not, add the location of the git repository to the `PYTHONPATH`

 ### Visual Studio Code
-Go to settings.json as all this setting:
+If you are getting pylint errors when trying to import the module go to settings.json and add this setting:
 ```
 "python.autoComplete.extraPaths": [
     "<PATH_TO_GIT_REPO>"